mesonbuild/meson/docs/markdown/Reference-manual.md

    - includes: any include_directories
    - sources: any compiled or static sources the dependency has

- - `get_variable(cmake : str, pkgconfig : str, configtool : str,
+ - `get_variable(varname, cmake : str, pkgconfig : str, configtool : str,
    internal: str, default_value : str, pkgconfig_define : [str, str])`
    *(since 0.51.0)*: a generic variable getter method, which replaces the get_*type*_variable methods.
 This allows one to get the variable